Fermented foods are trending.

 The human digestive system is home to trillions of microbes—mainly bacteria, but also viruses and fungi.
 These microbes are essential to human health and affect many aspects of our health.

-- Gut bacteria impact our metabolism by helping us digest our food and by producing beneficial nutritional metabolites like vitamins and amino acids.
+- Gut bacteria impact our metabolism by helping us digest our food and by producing beneficial nutritional metabolites like vitamins, amino acids, and short chain fatty acids.

 - A healthy microbiome helps you resist infection.
 In fact, gut microbes start educating your immune system the moment you are born.